-Find out how white and red quinoa compared to each other in my article, Red Quinoa vs White Quinoa: What’s The Difference?
+Find out how these two quinoa types compared to each other in my article.

 Satiety is a term used to explain the feeling of being full and the loss of appetite which occurs after eating food.
 The satiety index is a scale showing how full a person feels after eating a certain food.

-The table below shows the satiety scores of oatmeal, rice and a few other filling foods.
+The table below shows the satiety scores of some filling foods.

 |Food||Satiety Index Score|

-In the study, couscous or quinoa was not one of the 38 foods tested.
-I researched scientific studies and found a few which tested the satiety of couscous compared to buckwheat and quinoa to rice.
+In the study, either of the two was not one of the 38 foods tested.
+I researched scientific studies and found a few which tested the satiety of each one.

 A study published in 2018 compared the satiety of couscous and buckwheat.
-The researchers found both couscous and buckwheat reduced the participants appetite over a two-hour period, although they both were equally effective 7.
+The researchers found both of them reduced the participants appetite over a two-hour period, although they both were equally effective 6.

 Since rice has satiety scores of 132% and 138%, we may be able to assume quinoa and couscous has a higher satiety score than 138%.

 High satiety foods are likely to have a high satiety score for the following reasons: